-Meet PROTECT’s four researchers from the University of Catania, whose hometown on the island of Sicily is situated on the very front line of the European Union’s migration ports.
+Meet PROTECT’s eight researchers from the University of Catania, whose hometown on the island of Sicily is situated on the very front line of the European Union’s migration ports.
 Under the leadership of Professor Francesca Longo, the team studies the impact of the UN’s Global Compacts on the EU’s external migration and asylum policies and relations, as well as their impact on vulnerable groups in need of international protection in their region.

 Catania is the landing port of many migrants and refugees crossing the Mediterreanean.
 Over 40 000 applications for international protection were made by refugees to Italy in 2019 alone.

-Not only does the Catania team work and live in a region that receive a large number of migrants each year, they also hold extensive expertise of Italy’s and the EU’s migration and asylum policy as well as their foreign relations with transit countries and countries of origin.
+Not only does the Catania team work and live in a region that receives a large number of migrants each year, they also hold extensive expertise of Italy’s and the EU’s migration and asylum policy as well as their foreign relations with transit countries and countries of origin.

 Together with researchers from the University of Surrey, the team co-leads PROTECT’s Work Package 5, surveying how the Global Compacts on Refugees and Migrants affect the work, strategies and networking patterns of civil society organizations and other stakeholders involved in refugee protection and asylum governance structures in the Mediterranean and globally.